All roads lead to Singapore: Asians study Lee Kuan Yew's mantra

 But developing states across a region where poverty and graft are widespread remain wowed by Singapore's clean streets, low levels of corruption and dynamic economy.

-Rowena Tan, a judge in the Philippines, is among thousands of graduates of training programs in public administration and governance in Singapore, and said its bureaucracy was still the model to emulate.
+Rowena Tan, a judge in the Philippines, is among thousands of graduates of training programmes in public administration and governance in Singapore, and said its bureaucracy was still the model to emulate.

 After 49 years of military rule, Myanmar is eyeing the Singapore system as it transitions to democracy.